-Perspective | Amazon’s new security drone, car camera and swiveling speaker push the boundaries of surveillance, again
+Perspective | Amazon’s new security drone pushes the boundaries of surveillance, again

 Siminoff said the idea was you could use your phone to remotely see if you left a window open, or the stove on, which is convenient.
 But the scary part is we know those aren’t the only ways it could be used.
 Amazon said the drone always hums at a “certain volume” so people are aware it is running, and can’t be manually controlled — it only flies along a preset path.

 But as we’ve learned from Ring’s other products, what’s to stop it from spying on family members or neighbors, becoming a tool for police — or being used to watch you?
 Once again, Ring’s products raise more social questions than the company seems to want to address.
+Ring said Siminoff was not available for an interview.

 Also from the Ring brand, a new $200 dashboard car security camera promises to alert users to attempted break-ins, as well as alert authorities if there’s an accident.
 One particular capability caught my attention, given Ring’s cozy relationship with police.
 Say, “Alexa, I’m getting pulled over,” and the Ring Car Cam will record your interaction, save it to the cloud, and alert your family.